artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/custom-nodes/index.md

 Another approach is to render nodes from components.

-It's benefits:
+Its benefits:

 - type-safe node data access
-- good for complex flows with a lot of different node types
+- good for complex flows with many different node types

-It's limitations
+Its limitations

-- it's harder to manage events because such nodes rendered dynamically
+- it's harder to manage events because such nodes are rendered dynamically

 How to create component node: